Hax-Inkling/Splatoon-Cheat-Codes/README-en.md

 - **All hit / All painting**: When applying, be SURE to APPLY **TurfWar Points**!! (*Because you will be **BANNED** if **exceed 100,000 TurfWar Points!!!***)

-- **Tower Control/Tower Immediate Knockout/Infinite Explosion Rainmaker Barrier**: Only work when you are the host (When you are at the top of the matching).
+- **Tower Control/Immediate Tower Knockout/Infinite Explosion Rainmaker Barrier**: Only work when you are the host (When you are at the top of the matching).

 - **Skip PlazaNews**: If you apply Anti Drowning at the same time, you'll get STUCK!!